 But really, why do I feel I have to?
 The truth is, I know very few people, stay-at-home mums or not, who don’t want to contribute something, be valuable and make a difference in their own and other peoples’ lives.
 Society might tell us we need a fancy job title to be respected, but in reality I’d prefer to make my judgements of a person based on what they are rather than what they say they do.
 I recently watched an interview with Barack Obama in which he discussed the guidance he offered his children on how to live their lives.
 His message to his daughters was simple: try to be useful, and be kind.
 If you can be these two things, then I think the rest will follow.
 And while there isn’t usually a box for going around being useful and kind on occupation choice lists; just knowing that you are trying to be both is heading in the right direction.

 I found myself at another appointment recently where I got the dreaded ‘occupation’ question from a slightly older lady.
-Funnily enough my jumbled mashup didn’t appear on her list of standard choices and so once again I told her I fitted into the ‘stay-at-home mum’, (or perhaps it was the ‘homemaker’), category.
+Funnily enough my jumbled mashup didn’t appear on her list of standard choices and so once again I told her I fitted into the ‘stay-at-home mum’ or ‘homemaker’ category.
 This lady, who seemed like someone who was both useful and kind in everything she did, smiled at me and said ‘oh I think that’s just wonderful’.

 And do you know what?
 She was absolutely right.